mylinuxforwork/dotfiles/README.md

 ## Installation

 To make it easy for you to get started with my dotfiles, here's a list of recommended next steps.

-PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.

 The script will try to create a backup from an previous dotfiles installation.

+> [!CAUTION]
+> PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.
-PLEASE READ THIS README until the end before starting the installation.
+> PLEASE READ THIS README until the end before starting the installation.

 ### Installation with GIT (Rolling Release of main branch)